exercism/python/exercises/concept/locomotive-engineer/.docs/instructions.md

 In addition to an ID, each wagon has a color that corresponds to the type of cargo it carries.
 Wagons are stored in the depot in grids, with each column in the grid grouped by wagon color.

-In the control system, it appears that the lists of wagons to be stored in the depo have their row positioning swapped so that the columns won't align by color.
-For the storage grid to work correctly, the first and last wagons in each "row" need to switch positions.
+In the control system, it appears that the lists of wagons to be stored in the depo have their _rows_ grouped by color.
+But for the the storage grid to work correctly, each row has to have three different colors, so that the columns align properly.
 Your friend would like you to help them sort out the wagon depot lists, so that the wagons get stored correctly.

 Implement a function `fix_wagon_depot` that accepts a nested `list`.